ArneBinder/pie-datasets/README.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)][pre-commit]
 [![Black](https://img.shields.io/badge/code%20style-black-000000.svg)][black]

 Dataset building scripts and utilities for [PyTorch-IE](https://github.com/ChristophAlt/pytorch-ie).
+We parse all datasets into a common format that can be loaded directly from the Huggingface Hub.
+Taking advantage of [Huggingface datasets](https://huggingface.co/docs/datasets), the documents are cached in an arrow table and serialized / deserialized on the fly.
+Any changes or preprocessing applied to the documents will be cached as well.

 ## Setup